Overview

 authentication, user ID

 If the user is not authenticated, request.auth is null.
-We may filter out unauthenticated users:
+We can filter out unauthenticated users:

 allow read: if request.auth != null;